 What is butitereventwil[.]info?

-Butitereventwil[.]info is one of those rogue websites that are designed to cause redirects to various untrustworthy websites or to display shady content.
-It is very similar to other pages of this type such as refrebrepheon[.]info, ketintontrat[.]info, maranhesduve[.]club and a great number of others.
-Not many people visit butitereventwil[.]info on purpose, most of the times installed potentially unwanted app (PUA) opens it for them.
-Apps of this type usually gather browsing-related data and deliver advertisements too.
+butitereventwil[.]info is one of many rogue websites designed to cause redirects to other untrustworthy sites or display dubious content.
+This website is similar to many other pages of this type such as refrebrepheon[.]info, ketintontrat[.]info, and maranhesduve[.]club.
+People do not generally visit butitereventwil[.]info intentionally - potentially unwanted apps (PUAs) installed on their systems open this site.
+In addition, PUAs usually gather browsing-related data and deliver advertisements.

-Once a particular PUA is installed, it regularly opens butitereventwil[.]info in a new browser window or tab.
-When it is done, this website opens other, untrustworthy websites (about two or three of them) or it displays questionable content.
-The way it operates depends on user's (its visitor's) geolocation.
-Websites opened by it could contain malicious content, in other words, lead to computer infections.
-Another issue with unwanted apps of this type is that they often are designed to gather various data.
-For example, geolocations, URLs of visited websites, entered search queries, IP (Internet Protocol) addresses and other information of this type (browsing-related data).
-However, it is possible that installed PUA might be designed to target personal/sensitive details too.
-Everything what these apps collected gets shared by their developers with other parties, potentially, cyber criminals.
-Typically, third parties misuse it to generate revenue.
-Additionally, quite often apps of this type serve their users with ads.
-Various pop-up ads, coupons, banners, surveys and so on.
-Having to see them may be annoying, usually they conceal underlying contents of visited websites.
-If clicked, most of them open untrustworthy (or even malicious) pages or run scripts designed to download and install other unwanted apps.
-If there are any PUAs installed, they should be removed immediately.
-Having them installed might cause privacy, browsing safety issues or even identity theft.
+When this particular PUA is installed, it regularly opens butitereventwil[.]info in a new browser window or tab.
+The website then opens other, untrustworthy sites (about two or three ) or displays dubious content.
+The way it operates depends on the visitor's geolocation.
+Websites opened by butitereventwil[.]info might contain malicious content leading to computer infections.
+Note that PUAs often gather data including, for example, geolocations, URLs of visited websites, entered search queries, IP (Internet Protocol) addresses, and other browsing-related details.
+Installed PUAs can also target personal details.
+All information is shared by developers with other parties (potentially, cyber criminals).
+These third parties misuse the information to generate revenue.
+Additionally, PUAs serve users with ads including pop-up ads, coupons, banners, surveys, and so on.
+This can be annoying, and they often conceal underlying content of visited websites.
+If clicked, most open untrustworthy (or even malicious) web pages or run scripts designed to download and install other unwanted apps.
+Removed all PUAs immediately.
+Keeping them installed might cause privacy/browsing safety issues or even identity theft.